Our Advisory Board

 Ratna Omidvar is an internationally recognised voice on migration, diversity and inclusion.
 In April 2016, Prime Minister Trudeau appointed Ms Omidvar to the Senate of Canada as an independent Senator representing Ontario.
-As a member of the Senate’s Independent Senators Group she holds a leadership position as the Scroll Manager.
+As a member of the Senate’s Independent Senators Group she holds a leadership position as Liaison and was the Scroll Manager.
 Senator Omidvar is also the Deputy Chair of the Special Senate Committee on the Charitable Sector.

 Senator Omidvar is the founding Executive Director and a Distinguished Visiting Professor at Ryerson University.
 She is a Councillor on the World Refugee Council,a Director at the Samara Centre for Democracy and Chair Emerita for the Toronto Region Immigrant Employment Council.

 Senator Omdivar was appointed to the Order of Ontario in 2005 and became a Member of the Order of Canada in 2011, with both honours recognising her advocacy work on behalf of immigrants and devotion to reducing inequality in Canada.
 In 2014, she received the Cross of the Order of Merit of the Federal Republic of Germany in recognition of her contribution to the advancement of German-Canadian relations.
 Senator Omidvar is also co-author of Flight and Freedom: Stories of Escape to Canada (2015).

 Dr Dhananjayan (Danny) Sriskandarajah is Secretary General and CEO of CIVICUS, a global alliance of civil society organisations and activist.
 His previous roles have included Director of the Royal Commonwealth Society, Interim Director of the Commonwealth Foundation, and Deputy Director of the Institute for Public Policy Research.